rbeeli/Fastback.jl/CONTRIBUTING.md

 ## TODOs

 - Incorporate funding cost info to positions, accrues over time
+- Backtesting portfolios (rebalancing, weights)
 - Make price and quantity types configurable
+  - Use Account as parameter for all trading functions?
 - Logging of events
 - Unit tests